yusefmosiah/choir-scales/docs/ProofOfText.md

 Upon submission, the content is embedded using OpenAI's API and stored in the Qdrant vector database.

-Choir tokens are minted and distributed to the content creator and any cited sources, incentivizing original creation and proper referencing.
+CHOIR tokens are minted and distributed to the content creator and any cited sources, incentivizing original creation and proper referencing.

 Proposing Edits

-Users can propose edits to existing content by spending a certain amount of Choir tokens.
+Users can propose edits to existing content by staking a certain amount of CHOIR tokens.

-This cost ensures that edit proposals are meaningful and discourages frivolous changes.
+This staking requirement ensures that edit proposals are meaningful and discourages frivolous changes.

+The proposed edit is displayed in the Authors Chat, allowing for collaborative discussion.

 Consensus Building through Approval and Rejection

 Unanimous Approval: If all authors of the original content approve the edit, the proposed changes are applied.
-The tokens spent by the editor are added to the content's token balance, making it more likely to be cited in the future.
-Additionally, the editor gains veto power, being added to the author set.
+The tokens staked by the editor are added to the content's token balance, making it more likely to be cited in the future.
+Additionally, the editor gains co-authorship status.

-Unanimous Rejection: If all authors reject the edit, the tokens spent by the editor are distributed among the rejecting authors, rewarding them for maintaining content quality.
+Unanimous Rejection: If all authors reject the edit, the tokens staked by the editor are distributed among the rejecting authors, rewarding them for maintaining content quality.

 Split Decision: In cases where some authors approve and others reject the edit, the tokens intended for approvers are redirected to the Choir Treasury, while those for rejecters are distributed to the rejecting authors.
 This ensures that partial consensus still rewards users who contribute to content curation while preventing token inflation.